-Whether you play professionally or just for fun, the right dartboard can make a world of difference.
-Therefore, to give you a helping hand we’ve compared the best dartboards you can buy, to help you find the perfect one for you.
+The right dartboard can make a world of difference to your game.
+So, to give you a helping hand, we’ve compared a list of the best dartboards available to help you find the perfect one.

 - Viper Slash Bristle Dartboard